146: Paul Foot Award: The Winner

 deals with hundreds of thousands of allegations each year

-and there are deep flaws in the system whereby people are harshly and unjustly convicted in a system which is is set up for cost-cutting and efficiency and not necessarily for fairness.
+and there are deep flaws in the system whereby people are harshly and unjustly convicted in a system which is set up for cost-cutting cost

-people who are grieving deaths, who are facing criminal convictions for not paying bills in their time of need.
+So, my reports brought out some of those cases that passed through the system against people with dementia, people who are grieving deaths, who are facing criminal convictions for not paying bills in their time of need.

-And our reporting brought to the fore some of those flaws as well as some of the other problems with the system about targets being set for dealing with justice, which obviously leads to efficiency being put above fairness.
+And our reporting brought to the fore some of those flaws, as well as some of the other problems with the system about targets being set for dealing with justice, which obviously leads to efficiency being put above fairness.

-The details of the stories that you had found were shocking because there were people being prosecuted over really minor things, people who had never done anything wrong before, and frequently, as you say, people who didn't really understand the system that they had been put into.
+The details of the stories that you had found were shocking because there were people being prosecuted over really minor things, people who had never done anything wrong before and frequently, as you say, people who didn't really understand the system that they had been put into.

 And then people who, if they, for example, had dementia and had not